Skip to Content

 Fiskars Bypass Pruning Shears, 5/8-Inch B00002N66HView On Amazon

-Best For: Gardeners who need precise, rust-resistant shears for trimming delicate stems and small branches up to 5/8" in diameter.
+Best For: Gardeners needing precise, rust-resistant shears for trimming delicate stems during potato harvesting operations.

 Harvesting Techniques